Dorena-Hickman Ferry closed due to high winds

 The Dorena-Hickman Ferry is closed due to high winds.

-Winds are out of the southwest at about 20 miles per hour and gusts to about 40 mph at the Kentucky Landing.
-Gusts jump to 46 mph on the main river channel.
+Winds are out of the the southwest at about 35+ miles per hour and gusts to about 45 mph at the Kentucky Landing.
+Gusts jump to about 50 mph on the main river channel.

-Kentucky Transportation Cabinet spokesman Keith Todd says when the wind is out of the south or southwest it interacts with current in the Mississippi River to create hazardous river conditions.
+Kentucky Transportation Cabinet spokesman Keith Todd says when the wind is out of the south or southwest it interacts with current in the Mississippi River creating hazardous river conditions.

-Based on the National Weather Service forecast, the ferry will remain closed Monday as the region is under a wind advisory until 3:00 Monday afternoon.
+Based on the National Weather Service forecast, the ferry will likely remain closed until Saturday morning when it will resume services on the regular schedule.

-The ferry is normally closed on Tuesday and Wednesday, so service will resume on the regular schedule Thursday morning, March 2.